XD-Builder/xdevbase-static-web-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Folder Structures
+* src/assets
+  * This folder is for statically imported local images.
+Next.js will automatically determing the width and height of the image based on the imported file.
+These values are used to prevent Cumulative Layout Shift while the image is loading.
+See more detail [here](https://nextjs.org/docs/app/building-your-application/optimizing/images#local-images).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: